UKHomeOffice/callisto-docs/choreography/record-time.md

 **balance-calculator**

-Cousumes `TimeEntry` events from the `callisto-timecard-timeentries` topic.
+Cousumes `TimeEntry` events from the `callisto-timecard-timeentry` topic.
 Calcualtes balances based on those events and also updates data held in the Accruals data store.

 **rest-api**